EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 It is suggested that you not do anything with annotations besides equality testing, or that you always typecheck the value as it defaults to None.

+### Configuration

+The important thing to know about tag points is that they have two configurations: runtime and configured.

+Runtime is set directly in code, but can be overridden on a per-setting basis bu configuration set through the web UI.

+It is possible to create a tag point entirely via configuration.
+Setting a type via the tag config page will cause it to be created when kaithem loads.

+You may need to do this with tags that would otherwise be frequently created and destroyed, and thus disconnect from any UI widgets connected to them, in FreeBoard panels or the like.

 ### Locking

 When you write to a tag, it will call all subscribers under a reentrant lock.